-- 8.1 A demonstration of capability study is performed by each analyst performing the test by analyzing four replicates of an external quality control sample during one or two analytical runs. - 8.2 A method detection limit (MDL) study is performed once a year by analyzing seven replicates of the PP pads provided by the client, over three consecutive analytical runs.
-MDL is calculated as follows: - MDL = (t) x (S) where, t = Student's t value for a 99% confidence level and a standard deviation estimate with n-1 degrees of freedom [t = 3.14 for seven replicates] and S = standard deviation of the replicate analyses. - Each new analyst also performs an MDL study or when any changes in the analytical procedure or instrument are made. - 8.3 In the analytical run, every tenth sample is duplicated followed a blank.
-The accepted value for the relative percent difference (RPD) is \pm 10%. - 8.4 Blank filters are processed and analyzed when provided by the field personnel. - 8.5 One mid-range standard (0.40 mg P/L) is analyzed for every 10 samples. - 8.5 An external quality control sample is analyzed at the beginning and at the end of each analytical run. - 8.5.1 For each analytical run prepare the external quality control sample. - 8.5.2 Ignite MESS-4 marine sediment in a 550°C for 90 minutes.
-When cool, store in desiccator for up to a year. - 8.5.3 Weigh out 0.025g of the ignited MESS-4 in the desiccator and add 10mL of 1M HCl in a capped centrifuge tube. - 8.5.4 Shake all samples well manually to have all filters soaked in the solution.
+- 8.1 A demonstration of capability study is performed by each analyst performing the test by analyzing four replicates of an external quality control sample during one or two analytical runs. - 8.2 The U.S. EPA MDL procedures (40 CFR Part 136, Appendix B) including the EPA Definition and Procedure for the Determination of the Method Detection Limit, Revision 2 (2016); EPA Methods Update Rule (Final rule August 28, 2017); EPA Method Detection Limit Frequent Questions; and EPA Part 136 Method Update Rule Revisions to Appendix B MDL Procedure as Applied to Drinking Water (October 2017), are used for carrying out the method detection limit studies as calculated annually.
+The acceptance criteria as stated in the CFR document and revision are those used to determine the demonstration of capability and performance of an analytical method, as applicable. - 8.3 In the analytical run, every tenth sample is duplicated followed a blank.
+The accepted value for the relative percent difference (RPD) is $\pm$ 10%. - 8.4 Blank filters are processed and analyzed when provided by the field personnel. - 8.5 One mid-range standard (0.40 mg P/L) is analyzed for every 10 samples. - 8.6 An external quality control sample is analyzed at the beginning and at the end of each analytical run. - 8.6.1 For each analytical run prepare the external quality control sample. - 8.6.2 Ignite MESS-4 marine sediment in a 550 °C for 90 minutes.
+When cool, store in desiccator for up to a year. - 8.6.3 Weigh out 0.025 g of the ignited MESS-4 in the desiccator and add 10 mL of 1M HCl in a capped centrifuge tube. - 8.6.4 Shake all samples well manually to have all filters soaked in the solution.
 Place the samples on the automatic shaker overnight along with the QC sample.
-After shaking overnight allow sediment to settle to the bottom of the tube. - 8.5.5 Prepare a X10 dilution of the QC by pipetting off 5mL of the top layer from the centrifuge tube mixture, making sure to avoid the sediment, and adding it to a 50mL volumetric flask. - 8.5.6 Bring up to volume with 1M HCl.
+After shaking overnight allow sediment to settle to the bottom of the tube. - 8.6.5 Prepare a x10 dilution of the QC by pipetting off 5 mL of the top layer from the centrifuge tube mixture, making sure to avoid the sediment, and adding it to a 50 mL volumetric flask. - 8.6.6 Bring up to volume with 1M HCl.
 Invert to mix well.

-8.6 Blank used for PP is 1M HCl is analyzed at the beginning of each run and after every 10th samples.
+8.7 Blank used for PP is 1M HCl is analyzed at the beginning of each run and after every 10th samples.